Keep Track of the Latest Vulnerabilities!

 Impact:

-Disclosure of authentication information, Disclosure of system information, Disclosure of user information, Execution of arbitrary code via network, Modification of user information, User access via network
+Disclosure of system information, Disclosure of user information, User access via network

+Cisco FireSIGHT Firepower Management Center Flaw in Rules Engine Lets Remote Users Modify Policy Rule Base Deployment on the Target System

+A vulnerability was reported in Cisco FireSIGHT.
+A remote user can prevent full policy rule base deployment on the target system.

 |